yii-starter-kit/yii2-file-kit/README.md

 - Actions to download, delete, and view (download) files
 - Behavior for saving files in the model and delete files when you delete a model

+Here you can see list of available [filesystem adapters](https://github.com/thephpleague/flysystem#adapters)

 Demo
 ----
 Since file kit is a part of [yii2-starter-kit](https://github.com/trntv/yii2-starter-kit) it's demo can be found in starter kit demo [here](http://backend.yii2-starter-kit.terentev.net/article/create).